currentuser/currentuser-services-gem/README.md

 ## Configuration (In progress)

-Create your application on ...
+Create your project on ...

 Add `currentuser-services` gem in your `Gemfile`:
 ```ruby